 Follow-up for 1 to 3 years in a group of 20 breastfed infants whose mothers were taking a tricyclic antidepressant found no adverse effects on growth and development.
-Two small controlled studies indicate that other tricyclic antidepressants have no adverse effect on infant development.
+Two small controlled studies indicate that other tricyclic antidepressants have no adverse effect on infant development.[4,5]

 In another study, 25 infants whose mothers took a tricyclic antidepressant during pregnancy and lactation were tested formally between 15 to 71 months and found to have normal growth and development.
 One of the mothers was taking maprotiline.

 Effects on Lactation and Breastmilk

-Maprotiline has caused increased prolactin levels and galactorrhea in nonpregnant, nonnursing patients.
-The clinical relevance of these findings in nursing mothers is not known.
+Maprotiline has caused increased serum prolactin levels and galactorrhea in nonpregnant, nonnursing patients.[6,7] The clinical relevance of these findings in nursing mothers is not known.
 The prolactin level in a mother with established lactation may not affect her ability to breastfeed.

 Lloyd AH.
 Practical considerations in the use of maprotiline (Ludiomil) in general practice.
 J Int Med Res.
-1977;5 (Suppl 4):122–38.
+1977;5 Suppl 4:122–38.
 [PubMed: 590609]

-Misri S, Sivertz K. Tricyclic drugs in pregnancy and lactation: a preliminary report.
+Misri S, Sivertz K. Tricyclic drugs in pregnancy and lactation: A preliminary report.
 Int J Psychiatry Med.
 1991;21:157–71.
 [PubMed: 1894455]

 Buist A, Janson H. Effect of exposure to dothiepin and northiaden in breast milk on child development.
 Br J Psychiatry.
 1995;167:370–3.
 [PubMed: 7496646]

-Yoshida K, Smith B, Craggs M et al. Investigation of pharmacokinetics and possible adverse effects in infants exposed to tricyclic antidepressants in breast-milk.
-J Affective Disord.
+Yoshida K, Smith B, Craggs M, et al. Investigation of pharmacokinetics and possible adverse effects in infants exposed to tricyclic antidepressants in breast-milk.
+J Affect Disord.
 1997;43:225–37.
-PMID: 9186793
+[PubMed: 9186793]

-Nulman I, Rovet J, Stewart DE et al. Child development following exposure to tricyclic antidepressants or fluoxetine throughout fetal life: a prospective, controlled study.
+Nulman I, Rovet J, Stewart DE, et al. Child development following exposure to tricyclic antidepressants or fluoxetine throughout fetal life: A prospective, controlled study.
 Am J Psychiatry.
 2002;159:1889–95.
 [PubMed: 12411224]

 Perez OE, Henriquez N. Galactorrhea associated with maprotiline HCl.
-Am J Psychiatry.
-1983;140:641.
+Am J Psychiatry 1983;140:641.
 Letter.
 PMID: 6682635.
 [PubMed: 6682635]

 CAS Registry Number